 So, as you can see, there are plenty of reasons to pay attention to the moving process, and save your receipts while you are in the thick of the chaos of moving.
 It can really save you a lot of money in the long run, and it’s always nice to have some deductions to focus on when doing your taxes.

-If you are moving for school or work and need a secure, clean, state of the art self-storage facility in Vancouver, be in touch.
-We have units that can store the entire contents of your home!
+If you are moving for school or work and need a secure, clean, state of the art self-storage facility in Vancouver, Burnaby or Kamloops, connect with us today.
+We have storage lockers and units that can store the entire contents of your home at incredible value!

 Tis the Season for Self-Storage in Vancouver, Burnaby or Kamloops

 Christmas Decoration Storage and Christmas Tree Storage Tips The 2022 Winter season in Vancouver, Burnaby and Kamloops has been a bit of a gong show when it comes to weather, to say the least.
 Snow, sun, ice, rain, more snow, and repeat.
 With the Christmas holiday season, there is always a lot to prepare for, […]Read More

 How To Store and Protect Valuable Items in Self-Storage